JasonFreeberg/AmazonReviews/README.md

 ## Tools

-For this project, I imported Julian's dataset into a local MongoDB instance on my laptop.
+For this project, I imported Julian's dataset into a local **MongoDB** instance on my laptop.
 I ~~used R to create a Shiny application for an interactive~~ made a Jupyer notebook for exploratory analysis.
-I used Python and nltk to extract features from the text, and fit a Naive Bayes classifier from sci-kit learn.
+I used **Python** and [nltk](http://www.nltk.org) to extract features from the text, and fit a Naive Bayes classifier from [scikit-learn](http://scikit-learn.org/stable/).

 ## Methodology

-Once the data was queried from MongoDB, the data was split into k cross folds for model validation.
-For each train and test set pairs the script will aggregate the most common words and phrases.
+Once the data was queried from MongoDB, the data was split into 4 folds for model validation.
+For each train'test set pair, I aggregated the most common words and phrases.
 Using that data, each observation is mapped onto that *feature space* with other predictors like character count.
 The work flow of the project is outlined below.

 ```
 1: Query MongoDB